[/fusion_text][/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]

 For instance, asking “Tell me about a time when you felt most successful in your role” encourages clients to reflect on positive experiences and recognize their strengths.
 Similarly, “Explain to me what success looks like for you” helps clients articulate their goals and aspirations more clearly, while “Describe to me the challenges you’re facing” allows them to identify and analyze obstacles without the constraints of yes/no answers.

-In short – using these question starters can lead to better coaching coversations.
+In short – using these question starters can lead to better coaching conversations.

 Being a coach for the first time is a bit of a strange thing.
 When you start, it can be difficult to both listen fully to the person you are speaking to, and to think of meaningful and helpful questions at the same time.
 It’s often useful to have a few little tools to help you do this, and TED is a pretty nice little tool.

-Clearly, when you use questions that start this way, you’re giving yourself the best chance of asking open and explansive questions that will help your coachee think through and boraden their understanding of what is being discussed.
+Clearly, when you use questions that start this way, you’re giving yourself the best chance of asking open and expansive questions that will help your coachee think through and broaden their understanding of what is being discussed.

-Overall we think TED is a helpful too.
+Overall, we think TED is a helpful tool.

 That said, we also think that practice is a great thing when it comes to coaching, as is practicing your mindset and developing yourself as a person and a coach.